ksaurabh95/1D_RE_Model_MonteCarlo/1D RE Model Monte Carlo Framework/Readme.md

 ## Overview

-This repository contains a one-dimensional Richards Equation (RE) based numerical framework for simulating transient unsaturated flow in Irish grassland soils.
-The framework supports both deterministic and Monte Carlo simulations of soil water dynamics using physically-based soil hydraulic functions.
+This repository contains a 1D Richards Equation (RE) based numerical framework for simulating transient unsaturated flow in Irish grassland soils.
+The framework supports the Monte Carlo simulations of soil water dynamics using physically-based soil hydraulic functions.

 The model integrates: